London with offices nationwide

 - Tolley's Handbook on The Capital Allowances Act 2001 (the only fully annotated copy of the Act to have been published, with detailed notes and expert commentaries in plain English).

 I have written many articles, including for: Taxation, The Tax Journal, Tolley's Practical Tax, ICAEW Tax Faculty's TAXline, AccountingWEB, RICS Commercial Property Journal, Law Society's Property in Practice and the Solicitors Journal.
-I have presented webinars and podcasts for LexisNexis, MBL Seminars, Practical Law Company, TAXtv and the University of Law.
+I have lectured and presented webinars and podcasts for LexisNexis, MBL Seminars, Practical Law Company, TAXtv and the University of Law.

 I have a first class BSc(Hons) degree in Quantity Surveying and a Postgraduate Diploma in Business Administration (PGDip.BA) from a leading UK business school.